 Freshmen Applicant Requirements

 We are excited to announce, beginning with Fall 2021 applicants, Radford University will not require standardized test scores (SAT or ACT) for admission.
 Students may choose to submit test scores as part of their application; however students that choose to apply test optional will not be at a disadvantage in the admissions review process or merit-based scholarship consideration.

 While we typically review applicants and release decisions as we receive students' materials, we have outlined a few important deadlines for you to keep in mind below:

 > December 1: Early Action/Non-binding Admissions Deadline (notification of admissions decision by January 15)

 Radford University requires a transcript from all high schools attended.
-Students may submit an unofficial transcript for admission application review, an official transcripts are required at time of enrollment.
+Students may submit an unofficial transcript for admission application review however, official transcripts are required at time of enrollment.

 Radford University Office of Admissions